Sorano

-Sorano is a town and comune in the province of Grosseto, southern Tuscany (Italy).

-It as an ancient medieval hill town hanging from a tuff stone over the Lente River.
+Sorano is a town and comune in the province of Grosseto, in southern Tuscany, Italy.
+It is an ancient medieval hill town perched on a tuff outcrop overlooking the Lente River.

 History

-Sorano was probably inhabited by Villanovan culture, but the first historical mentions are relative to the 3rd century BC, when it was an Etruscan city under the influence of the more populous nearby Sovana.
+Sorano was probably inhabited by the Villanovan culture, but the first historical records date to the 3rd century BC, when it was an Etruscan city under the influence of the nearby and more populous Sovana.

-Disappearing from history under the Roman domination, it is again known in 862 when a county was founded by Emperor Louis II, under the Aldobrandeschi suzerainty.
-The Aldobrandeschi were the most powerful feudataries of southern Tuscany for more than four centuries, disappearing in 1312 when Margherita, son of Ildibrandino, died without male heirs.
-His daughter Adelaide married to Romano di Gentile Orsini, who added the city to the family fiefs.
+Little is known about its history during the Roman period, but Sorano reappears in historical records in 862, when a county was founded by Emperor Louis II under the suzerainty of the Aldobrandeschi family.
+The Aldobrandeschi were among the most powerful feudal lords in southern Tuscany for more than four centuries, until 1312, when Margherita, daughter of Ildibrandino, died without male heirs.
+Her daughter Adelaide married Romano di Gentile of the Orsini family, who incorporated Sorano into the Orsini domains.

-The county of Pitigliano-Sorano fought against the Republic of Siena, but was forced to accept its suzerainty from 1417.
-It regained a full independence in 1556, when the latter was annexed to the Duchy of Tuscany.
-The fortress, due to its strategic position, was frequently attacked; it was also the seat of fratricidal fights between the Orsini.
-In 1604, with the death of Alessandro di Bertoldo, it became part of the Grand Duchy of Tuscany.
+The County of Pitigliano and Sorano fought against the Republic of Siena, but was forced to accept its suzerainty from 1417.
+It regained full independence in 1556, after Siena was annexed to the Duchy of Tuscany.
+Due to its strategic position, the fortress was frequently attacked, and it also became the scene of fratricidal conflicts within the Orsini family.
+In 1604, following the death of Alessandro di Bertoldo, Sorano became part of the Grand Duchy of Tuscany.

-It became part of the Kingdom of Italy in 1860.
+It was incorporated into the Kingdom of Italy in 1860.